The monopolist's free boundary problem in the plane: Variational inequalities and Alexandrov second derivatives

 \end{proof}

-An essential tool is that the variational inequality \eqref{eq:perturb-2} holds not only on $\Omega$ but restricted to the contact set $\tilde{x}$ --- at least for $\mathcal{H}^n$ almost every $x$.
-This novel and powerful technique was pioneered in this context by Rochet and Chon\`e~\cite{RochetChone98} who exploited the sweeping theory of measures in convex order.
-In this section we recall the statement of their localization result; for completeness we include a proof in Appendix \ref{sec:rochet-chones-use}.
+An essential tool is that the variational inequality \eqref{eq:perturb-2} holds not only on $\overline \Omega$ but restricted to enough of the leaves $\tilde{x}$ to cover $\mathcal H^{n-1}$ almost all of $\overline \Omega$.
+This novel and powerful technique was pioneered in this context by Rochet and Chon\'e~\cite{RochetChone98}, based on the sweeping theory of measures in convex order.
+In this section we recall and exploit a statement of their localization result; we relax their requirement that $u \in C^1( \overline\Omega)$ in Appendix~\ref{sec:rochet-chones-use}.

 We introduce the following notation for the variational derivative $\sigma:=\delta L/\delta u$ of our objective $L(u)$: